yannickjemmely/Mida/src/README.md

-This directory contains the Mida main source code.
+The Mida main source code.